VaheC/LinearRegressionInAction/README.md

 LinearRegressionProject.ipynb contains exploratory data analysis and feature selection procedure in detail.

 ## Deployment
-At this moment the project is not deployed.
+The project is deployed on heroku.

 ## Installation